 Suzanne Goodney Lea currently serves as the Board Director and CEO of the Red Dot Foundation Global.
 Prior to that she was as a full-time Fellow at the Interactivity Foundation and an Assistant Professor and Chair of Trinity College’s Criminal Justice Program in Washington, D.C.
 More information on Suzanne can be found here.

 Justine Lee is the co-creator of Make America Dinner Again, and as head of partnerships, has developed relationships and worked collaboratively with media and organizations to bring civil dialogue to more people.
 Her appearances at SXSW and on NPR, The Glenn Beck Show, and BBC to discuss and model MADA have led to thousands of dinner sign-ups, interest in all 50 states, and the creation of chapters in 10 cities.
 In addition to MADA, Lee consults independent podcast teams on their marketing and audience development strategy.
+Justine also serves on the Asian American Arts Alliance as the Programs Director.
 Lee is also a writer and audio storyteller herself; she's most interested in reporting stories about marginalized communities and guiding folks on how to design inclusive experiences.
 Her work has appeared in Fast Company, Core77, Business Insider, Narrative.ly, and KALW.
 Lee lives and works in NYC.
 Lee currently serves as the Executive Director for Living Room Conversations.

 Meisha Lerato Robinson is a soulpreneur committed to generating innovative and impactful changes in organizations and communities.
 With more than fifteen years of brand management and marketing strategy experience, she transitioned out of her career and into a life of social impact.
 Meisha Lerato is the Founder and Chief Executive of Hope of I Am, We Are (IAWA), a US and South Africa registered non-profit, dedicated to empowering youth across Africa and her diaspora with the tools to confidently own their futures.
 Her experiences mentoring inner-city youth in the United States and working with youth while volunteering with the Peace Corps in Benin and South Africa, inspired her to start IAWA.
 She realized youth across the African Diaspora were brimming with potential, but many lacked the support and resources to fulfill their dreams.